-Therapeutic ultrasound uses sound waves to deliver energy to tissues with two types of effects:
+Therapeutic ultrasound for pets uses sound waves to deliver energy to tissues with two types of effects:

 - Heat energy delivered to tissues